kaleidos-ventures/taiga-blog/content/2020-08-18_why_is_kanban_not_working_for_me.md

 You know the saying about someone having a hammer and seeing everything as a nail, right?
 Any KANBAN board needs to remain significant for a team and a project, otherwise its apparent simplicity will suddenly make it look as a untidy room and trigger avoidance behaviours.
 This can happen if we force everything related to a project or a team to go to the KANBAN.
 Some information might be better handled through other means.

 ![Screenshot of Taiga showing to the left a colum with filter options and to the right issues related to the princess bride classified by type, severity, priority and votes.
 There is also a columns associated to the status, last modified and assigned user.]({filename}/images/2020-08-18_why_is_kanban_not_working_for_me/taiga_issues_theprincessbride.jpg)
-<small>Sometimes Taiga Issue’s module can be of much help to lower the burden on the KANBAN</small>
+<figcaption>Sometimes Taiga Issue’s module can be of much help to lower the burden on the KANBAN</figcaption>

 ###Too many workflow states